waal70/home-infra/README.md

 Multiple Ansible playbooks that sets up an infrastructure.
 Mostly based on raspberry pi's, debian (bookworm and trixie), docker and Proxmox.

-It includes an inventory-plugin that uses the UniFi ecosystem, but you can also use non-dynamic inventory.
+It includes an inventory-plugin that uses the UniFi Network Application, but you can also use non-dynamic inventory.

 ## Pre-requisites